-On the 5th September 2017, the European Court of Human Rights delivered judgment in the case of Barbulescu v Romania [61496/08] which is set to have far reaching consequences for employers.
-The decision comes against a backdrop of litigation instituted by the appellant, Mr Bogdan Mihai Barbulescu, in 2007 against his employer following their monitoring of personal communications that he sent over an instant messaging service to his brother and fiancé.
+THE EUROPEAN COURT OF HUMAN RIGHTS On 5 September 2017 delivered judgment in the case of Barbulescu v Romania [61496/08] which is set to have far reaching consequences for employers.
+The decision comes against a backdrop of litigation instituted by the appellant, Mr Bogdan Mihai Barbulescu, in 2007 against his employer following its monitoring of personal communications that he sent over an instant messaging service to his brother and fiancé.
 Following the appellant’s complaint that his employer’s actions constituted a criminal offence, his contract of employment was terminated.

-On the 13th July 2007, the employer summoned the appellant to account for his personal use of the messaging service.
+On 13 July 2007, the employer summoned the appellant to account for his personal use of the messaging service.
 The employer had compiled a forty-five-page transcript of the appellant’s instant messaging conversations with his brother and fiancé, some of which were intimate in nature.
-On the 1st August 2007, the appellant’s contract of employment was terminated.
+On 1 August 2007, the appellant’s contract of employment was terminated.

 Article 8.1 of the ECHR states that “everyone has the right to respect for his private and family life, his home and his correspondence”.

 The appellant appealed this matter before the Fourth Section of the European Court of Human Rights.
-On the 12th January 2016, it was held by six votes to one that there had been no violation of Article 8 of the Convention.
+On 12 January 2016, it was held by six votes to one that there had been no violation of Article 8 of the Convention.

 The matter ultimately came before the Grand Chamber (“the Chamber”) of the ECHR.
 The Chamber considered the interpretation of “private life” and how it may extend to include professional activities or activities taking place in a public context.
 The Chamber stated that restrictions on an individual’s professional life may fall within the scope of Article 8 if the restrictions have repercussions on the manner in which the individual constructs his or her social identity by developing relationships with others.